James-Livesey/org2-asm-quickstart/tutorial/00-hello.md

 `.WORD install` adds the memory address that points to the code at (or will be at) `install:`, and `.WORD remove` adds the memory address that points to `remove:`.
 The `.WORD install` and `.WORD remove` parts emit vectors that the Organiser II will jump to when the datapack is first installed, and then removed from the system, respectively.

-These two vectors are useful as they allow us to insert and remove our menu item that the user will select to launch our application.
+These two vectors are useful as they will later be used to allow us to insert and remove our menu item that the user will select to launch our application.

 Let's start writing the installation code first, by getting it to simply print something to the screen.
 Modify `install:` to be: